CeeDee Lamb Player Prop Bets for NFL Week 17 | Dallas vs. Arizona 1/2/2022

 - Lamb had 64 receiving yards in one career matchup against the Cardinals, 7.5 fewer than his receiving yards prop bet over/under for Sunday's game (71.5).

-- Lamb did not have a touchdown catch in that matchup against the Cardinals.
+- Lamb did not have a touchdown catch in that contest against the Cardinals.

-- The Cardinals are giving up 225.1 passing yards per game this season, the NFL's fifth-ranked pass defense.
+- The Cardinals have the NFL's fifth-ranked pass defense this season, giving up 225.1 yards per game through the air.

-- The Cardinals' defense is 20th in the NFL, conceding 1.6 passing touchdowns per game.

 Recent Performances

-- In last week's outing against the Football Team, Lamb was targeted five times, totaling 66 yards on four receptions (averaging 16.5 yards per grab).
+- In last week's matchup with the Football Team, Lamb caught four passes for 66 yards (16.5 yards per reception) while being targeted five times.

 Lamb's Dallas Teammates